charlesnicholson/nanocobs/README.md

    |encoded_len| contains the length of the encoded buffer. */
 ```

-### Encoding In-Place
+### Encoding "Tiny Frames"

+If you can guarantee that your payloads are shorter than 254 bytes, then you can use the "tinyframe" API, which lets you both decode and encode in-place in a single buffer.
 The COBS protocol requires an extra byte at the beginning and end of the payload.
 If encoding and decoding in-place, it becomes your responsibility to reserve these extra bytes.
 It's easy to mess this up and just put your own data at byte 0, but your data must start at byte 1.
-For safety and sanity, `cobs_encode_inplace` will error with `COBS_RET_ERR_BAD_PAYLOAD` if the first and last bytes aren't explicitly set to the sentinel value.
+For safety and sanity, `cobs_encode_tinyframe` will error with `COBS_RET_ERR_BAD_PAYLOAD` if the first and last bytes aren't explicitly set to the sentinel value.
 You have to put them there.

 (Note that `64` is an arbitrary size in this example, you can use any size you want up to `COBS_INPLACE_SAFE_BUFFER_SIZE`)